Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Introduction

-Note that in contrast to the case of adversarial arrivals, the $1/2$ approximation and competitive ratio results for stochastic arrivals mentioned above hold even for arrival dependent usage distributions $F_{it}(\cdot)$.
+\textbf{Reusable Resources.} In general, the best known guarantee for our setting is due to \cite{reuse}, who showed the greedy algorithm is 0.5--competitive for online assortment optimization with reusable resources.
+Recall that our basic model (OBMR) generalizes OBM, so $(1-1/e)$ is the best possible guarantee for our model even in the large inventory case.
+We focus on the large inventory regime and establish the guarantee of $(1-1/e)$ for a generalization of the setting in \cite{reuse}.
+Concurrently, \cite{feng3} showed that Balance is $(1-1/e)$--competitive for the special case of deterministic usage durations.
+We note that our result is based on a randomized algorithm and finding a deterministic $(1-1/e)$--competitive algorithm (for large inventory), or proving that no such algorithm exists, remains an open problem.
+We make some progress in this direction by analyzing \dpg\ (see Section \ref{sec:rba} for more details).

+\textbf{Other Related Settings.} Prior to \cite{reuse}, \cite{dickerson} and \cite{RST18} considered a bayesian setting where resources are reusable and the arrival sequence is not adversarial but sampled from a distribution that is known to the online algorithm.
+The state-of-the art in this model is due to \cite{feng2}, who gave an online algorithm with competitive ratio 1 (asymptotically) for large inventory and competitive ratio 0.5 in the general case.
+Their result generalizes prior work on OBM with stochastic arrivals (and non-reusable resources).
+Note that the results for stochastic arrivals hold even if the usage distributions are arrival dependent, i.e., arrival $t$ uses resource $i$ for a duration sampled independently from a distribution $F_{it}(\cdot)$.
 For adversarial arrivals, \cite{reuse} showed that no non-trivial competitive ratio result is possible when the usage distributions depend on arrivals.
-Indeed, we find that this hardness holds even for the special case of \emph{deterministic} arrival dependent usage durations (see Appendix \ref{appx:miscdet}).
+We show that this hardness holds even for the special case of \emph{deterministic} arrival dependent usage durations (see Appendix \ref{appx:miscdet}).
+We refer to \cite{survey} and \cite{feng2} for a detailed review of prior work in the stochastic arrival model for non-reusable resources and reusable resources respectively.

-Finally, the dynamics induced by reusability bears some resemblances with the stochastic online scheduling problem \cite{megow} and online load balancing problems \cite{azar1,azar2}.
-While the settings and objectives in these problems differ substantially from online matching with reusability, it may be an interesting connection to explore in future work.
+Recent works in queuing theory study a setting similar to ours but with the objective of latency minimization on a bipartite network, for instance see \cite{srikant} and \cite{jsq}.
+Our model ignores the queuing aspect and provides a complementary perspective from the point of view of maximizing the number of successful matches in a \emph{loss system} (where the latency of accepted jobs is zero).
+Our setting also bears some resemblances with the stochastic online scheduling problem \citep{megow} and online load balancing problems \citep{azar1,azar2}.
+While the settings and objectives in these problems differ substantially from ours, it may be an interesting connection to explore in future work. }

-\subsection{Outline}
+\subsubsection{Outline:}